 If you don’t want to download the App, you can try to Google “toilets near me” on your search bar and see what comes up; this is also a good tip.

-We hope you find this post helpful; you are also welcome to share free and paid toilet tips in Amsterdam by leaving a comment on this post!
-We will update it!
+I hope you find this post helpful; you are also welcome to share free and paid toilet tips in Amsterdam by leaving a comment on this post!
+I will update it!

 Most popular articles for traveling in Amsterdam

 - How to pick the best canal tours in Amsterdam?
 9 Best Canal Tours You cannot miss!

 - Which Amsterdam travel pass is the best?
 Pro tip to save money on attractions!